ellioseven/next-firebase-testing/README.md

 Example application implements a simple user generated score board, where users can enter their scores and view a generated leaderboard.
 The application is powered by Next.js, Firestore and Firebase Functions.

+Heavily relies on Docker and Firebase emulators to simulate virtual production environment.

 ## Features

 - Mocked data